Connect with others who understand.

 Read more about copay assistance and MS infusion costs.

-Once you have found potential MS infusion centers, you may want to figure out which one is the best fit.
-This research may include checking online reviews, speaking with the center’s staff or other patients, and making sure that they offer the specific type of infusion or treatment that you need.
+Once you have found potential MS infusion centers, you’ll want to figure out which one is the best fit.
+You can check online reviews, speak with the center’s staff or other patients, and make sure they offer the specific type of infusion you need.

 Talk With Others Who Understand

 Have you received an infusion treatment for MS?
-Did you find this article helpful?
+Do you have any tips for finding an infusion center?
 Share your experience in the comments below or on MyMSTeam.
-Your story may help others learn more about how to find an infusion center.
+Your story may help others learn more about infusions for MS.

 All updates must be accompanied by text or a picture.